top of page

 As Barbados targets 100% renewable energy by 2030, its utility regulator is incorporating cyber-physical risk alignment into the grid code.
 This includes requiring redundancy in supervisory control systems, encrypted communications, and disaster recovery plans for digital infrastructure.
 A resilience maturity model is being piloted to guide both public and private sector investment in operational continuity.

-Insight: Adaptive governance ensures cyber and physical domains are governed as one system.
-This requires standards, audits, and threat modelling embedded in energy policy.
+Insight: Adaptive governance ensures that cyber and physical domains are governed as a single system.
+This requires standards, audits, and threat modeling embedded in energy policy.

 Implications for Risk Leaders